 I have to thank Wikipedia for the following information - but it is really interesting.
 The name 'crocus' comes from the Greek for saffron.
 Saffron is actually the stigmas of crocuses.
 Saffron was first harvested from crocuses in the Mediterranean as early as the Bronze Age.
 In addition to cookery it's been used historically in medicines and a number of other applications.
 Saffron-based pigments have been found in 50,000-year-old paintings in northwest Iran.
 Saffron threads have also been woven into textiles ritually offered to divinities, as well as being used in dyes, perfumes and body washes.

-Crocuses first came to the Netherlands in the 1560s from Constantinople - brought by the Holy Roman Emperor's ambassador.
+Crocuses are originally Turkish.
+They were brought to the Netherlands in the 1560s from Constantinople (now Istanbul, Turkey).
+They were brought by the Holy Roman Emperor's ambassador.
 This is where new garden varieties were developed by 1620.

 Saffron piracy was apparently rife at one point and it even sparked a 'saffron war' when a shipment was taken.
 However I like crocuses for their delicate beauty and the early colour they bring.

-I am a family photographer based in Glasgow, who also works in Edinburgh.
-I am a mobile photographer - so I come to you to take the photos.
-Sessions can range from a more styled look to a 'lifestyle' session, showing off home and hearth.
-If you are interested in booking a session please contact me (email@example.com).
+I am based in Glasgow, but I also work in Edinburgh.
+If you are interested in contacting me email me: email@example.com or contact me through this website.
 See About & FAQ for further information.
 To see more of my work click here.